 I had a great experience with the House Project and the opportunities they have presented me with.
 It has helped me to gain confidence that I had lost.
 I was struggling with my mental health, but the House Project made me realise someone does care.
 They’ll still help you support after you finish to House Project which is quite amazing and shows that they are dedicated to help you throughout all stages of your life.

 If you’re still struggling after you move in your flat, they’re always there to help you and provide the best support for you, and for that all I can say that my experience was really good.
 I’m so thankful to be having my own flat that I work for and having them to support me along the way to get where I needed to get so what I would like to say my experience overall was great!

 Quotes from Young people on the project

-Young person's voice is at the heart of all decision making
+Young people at the heart of decision making

-Their collective views and ideas drive the development of all house projects through a platform called Care Leavers National Movement.
+Their collective views and ideas drive the development of all House Projects through the Care Leavers National Movement.
 They meet on a regular basis to share good practice, talk about and find solutions to any challenges they are facing and to suggest new ways of doing things.
-They work hard, have fun and their views make a real difference to how young people leave care and move to independence.
+They work hard, have fun and their views make a real difference to how young people leave care and move into their own homes.

 I wanted to join CLNM to prove to everyone that we are not a stereotype but so much better than that and to improve the lives of care leavers not just locally but nationally as well